-Vertical adjustment is offered by means of a toothed lock washer.
+Vertical adjustment is offered by means of a toothed lock washer (Figure 4).
 This lock washer is inserted into the serrated slot in the support bracket.
-The lock washer can be adjusted vertically to move the bracket higher or lower if required.
-The serrated area at the back of the bracket allows up to +/- 15mm of adjustment in either direction on the vertical plane.
-The lock washer also offers fine adjustment by rotating it through 180 degrees; this is achieved by the offset hole in the lock washer.
+The lock washer can be adjusted vertically to move the bracket higher or lower.

+The serrated area at the back of the bracket allows up to 15mm of adjustment in either direction on the vertical plane.